ShishkinPavel/kiwi-xmas-challenge/readme.md

 ```
 Output:
 ```
-usage: app.py csv_file FROM TO date [--bags=count] [--return] [--days_in_trip=count]
+usage: app.py csv_file FROM TO[--bags=count] [--return]

 positional arguments:
   csv_file         Data file path.
 For example "example/example0.csv" FROM             Departure station in IATA format, for example PRG TO               Destination station in IATA format, for example VKO

 options:
-  -h, --help            show this help message and exit --bags BAGS           Count of bags, default=0 --return [BACK]       Entered if you need a return ticket
+  -h, --help       show this help message and exit --bags BAGS      Count of bags, default=0
+  --return [BACK]  Entered if you need a return ticket

 ```
 If you don't need a ticket back: